torrejonv/teranode/docs/services/bootstrap.md

 ## 1. Description

-The Bootstrap Service, helps microservices find peers within a UBSV network.
+The Bootstrap Service, helps nodes find peers within a UBSV network.
 It allows nodes to register themselves and be notified about other nodes' presence, serving as a discovery service.

 The service manages a set of subscribers and broadcast notifications and keep-alives to them, to keep them updated about network participants.